 Programs use specific, predetermined criteria to identify potentially at-risk beneficiaries for enrollment in a PRR.
-Louisiana's specific criteria are checked below:
+Pennsylvania's specific criteria are listed below:

-✓ Filling a certain number of controlled substance prescriptions ~ Filling a certain number of other prescriptions ✓ Utilizing a certain number of pharmacies to obtain controlled substances ~ Visiting a certain number of prescribers to obtain controlled substances ✓ Visiting a certain number of emergency rooms ✓ Obtaining a certain number of controlled substances in the same therapeutic class ✓ Referral/recommendation ✓ Other Showing a consistent pattern of misuse taking the form of either overuse or unwise use of program benefits.
+~ Filling a certain number of controlled substance prescriptions ~ Filling a certain number of other prescriptions ~ Utilizing a certain number of pharmacies to obtain controlled substances ~ Visiting a certain number of prescribers to obtain controlled substances ~ Visiting a certain number of emergency rooms ~ Obtaining a certain number of controlled substances in the same therapeutic class ~ Referral/recommendation \checkmark Other Receiving excessive or unnecessary treatment, diagnostic services, drugs, medical supplies, or other services by visiting numerous practitioners; being diagnosed with a drug overdose.